NiharikaGanji9/NiharikaGanji9/README.md

 - 👋 Hi, I’m Niharika Ganji
 - 👀 I’m interested in Data Analytics and Data Science
 - 🌱 I’m currently doing my Masters in Data Science at Indiana University!!
-- 📫 Reach me @ganjiniharika@gmail.com
+- 📫 Reach out to me @ ganjiniharika@gmail.com

 <!---
 NiharikaGanji9/NiharikaGanji9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.